Melkam22/commonProject/README.md

 4-  more content from branchTwo from the terminal.

 5-  this is a text created on local branch from the terminal to simulate conflict on gitHub.

+8-  to simulate conflict, I create this file on local branch